web-push-libs/web-push-php/README.md

 ## Installation
 `composer require minishlink/web-push`

+If you have a PHP version smaller than 5.5.9, you will not be able to send any payload.

+If you have a PHP version smaller than 7.1, you will have to `composer require spomky-labs/jose:2.0.x-dev`, and if you want to speed things up, install the [PHP Crypto](https://github.com/bukka/php-crypto) extension.

 ## Usage
 WebPush can be used to send notifications to endpoints which server delivers web push notifications as described in the [Web Push API specification](http://www.w3.org/TR/push-api/).